Mom’s travel lessons added life to sights we visited

 Uber and Lyft together with taxi cabs are bad for travelers who want ot savor the flavor of any destination.
 So are most hotel bars.
 The transportation travelers take and the sights they visit color their experience.
 Travelers need to become participants in a city’s everyday life.
 That’s what makes a true traveler.
 Those who only travel with tour groups in buses, take taxis and other private transportation, and who drive by markets and sights to see, are missing the joy and real destination experience of travel.

 This adage comes with more than simply discovering enjoyment.
 A trip to the shoe market in Naples, Italy, can teach one about real communications and understanding.
-Here is an example.
+Here is an example of one of Mom’s travel lessons.

 Friends of mine once went to shoe alley with me in Naples, Italy.
 The giant market had every kind of shoes stacked along the street.
 There were hundreds of shoe vendors.
 This was a market that was based on bargaining.
 My friends spied a pair of Ferragamo shoes sitting on the top of a stack of boxes.
 I asked the vendor if they had the size shoe for my friends.
 He pulled out the exact pair; my friend tried on the shoes and was pleased with them.
 Then came the bargaining and purchasing parts of the deal.